chainsawriot/methodshub-weat/index.md

 In the following example, we will use the pretrained GLoVe word embeddings to replicate the findings by Caliskan et al. (2017) and pretrained word2vec word embeddings to replicate the findings from Garg et al. (2018).
-The R package `sweater` can be used to read the downloaded word embedding file.
+The R package `sweater` (Chan, 2022) can be used to read the downloaded word embedding file.

 ``` r
 require(sweater)